Every Mind is a Star…

 Employment Program Description

-Our pilot Employment Program will prepare individuals with a mental illness for employment.
-Individuals will work with our Employment Specialist to determine their background in terms of education, skill sets, and other capabilities.
-The Employment Specialist, working with DuPage County employers will match individual participants to the employment area most suited to the participants’ goals, skills and preferences.
-Employment Specialists will place individuals in community employment and continue to provide support to program participants after placement.
+Our Supported Employment Program will prepare individuals with a mental illness for employment.
+Individuals will work with our Volunteer Job Coaches to determine their background in terms of education, skill sets, and other capabilities.
+The Job Coach, working with DuPage County employers will match individual participants to the employment area most suited to the participants’ goals, skills, and preferences.
+Job Coaches will help place individuals in community employment and continue to provide support to program participants after placement.

-NAMI DuPage plans to provide the opportunity for individuals to gain experience in six separate employment areas:
+NAMI DuPage plans to provide the opportunity for individuals to gain experience in the following employment areas:

 - Office Services